-Ever considered being an instructor for Colorado Outward Bound or the National Outdoor Leadership School?
-Learn the technical and interpersonal skills necessary to instruct students in the back country and lead an extended expedition.
+Ever considered being an instructor or guide in the outdoor recreation industry?
+Learn the technical and interpersonal skills necessary to instruct students in the backcountry and various outdoor recreation activities.

 Important Information